César Award for Best Actress: Superlatives

 As of 2019, 82 actresses have been nominated in the category, with a total of 34 different winners.
 The average age at first nomination is 36 and the average age of winners at first win is 39.

 With five wins (1982, 1984, 1989, 1995, 2010), Isabelle Adjani has the most Best Actress Césars.
 Six actresses have won two Best Actress Césars: Romy Schneider (1976, 1979), Sabine Azéma (1985, 1987), Catherine Deneuve (1981, 1993), Nathalie Baye (1983, 2006), Yolande Moreau (2005, 2009) and Isabelle Huppert (1996, 2017).

 Adjani also holds the records for most César Awards in an acting category and for most Césars in a single artistic category.
 She is followed with 4 Césars by Dominique Blanc (1 Best Actress César and 3 Best Supporting Actress Césars) and Nathalie Baye (2 Best Actress Césars and 2 Best Supporting Actress Césars).

 Isabelle Huppert holds the record of most nominations with 14.
 Including Best Supporting Actress, Huppert has been nominated a total of 16 times, which makes her the overall most-nominated female performer.

-Four actresses share the record of most consecutive nominations with 3: Juliette Binoche (1992, 1993, 1994), Isabelle Huppert (2001, 2002, 2003), Kristin Scott Thomas (2009, 2010, 2011) and Catherine Deneuve (2014, 2015, 2016).
+Virginie Efira hold the record of most consecutive nominations with 4 (2021, 2022, 2023 and 2024).

 Cécile de France is the only actress to have been nominated for two different roles the same year, in 2007 for Avenue Montaigne and for When I Was a Singer.
 The Académie has since modified the nomination rules to ensure that no one could receive more than one individual nomination by category.

 Eight women have won both the César Award for Best Actress and the César Award for Best Supporting Actress: